Aljgutier/aljgutier.github.io/posts/Financial Markets/20200930-MarketCycle.md

   In summary, this post is the first in a three-part series.
 This article (Part 1) contributes two functions for analyzing the market.
 The *fmcycle()* function analyzes close price information to identify Bull and Bear market conditions, while *fmplot()* offers an easy to use plotting tool necessary for visualizing time series based stock market data.
 The ultimate objective of this blog series is to develop a machine learning model for the prediction of Bull and Bear market conditions.
 Part 2 explores and analyzes additional data sources for use by the predictive model, and Part 3 develops the predictive model and tests the resulting financial performance with backtesting.

- The result of applying *fmcycle()* to the S&P 500 data downloaded from Yahoo Finance is the detailed and summary market cycle dataframes, dfmc and dfmcsummary.
+ The result of applying *fmcycle()* to the S&P 500 data downloaded from Yahoo Finance is the generation of the detailed and summary market cycle dataframes, dfmc and dfmcsummary.
 The summary dataframe contains start and end Bull and Bear market cycles, including *mcnr* (Market Cycle Normalized Return).
 The results for start, end, and normalized return for each Bear and Bull market cycle match those reported elsewhere back to 1950.
 The detailed dataframe contains the *mkt* variable for each trading day marked as either +1 or -1, indicating the market is in a Bull (upward trend) condition or Bear (downward trend) condition.
 The detailed data frame also contains the daily *mcnr* relative to the start of the current cycle.

  Essential insights are gained by plotting the dfmc, *mcnr* variable with the *fmplot()* and observing the detailed market cycle behavior.
 Numerous insights are observed from annotations for Bull Markets and recessions, which are useful for understanding market behavior and thus building a market cycle prediction model.
 Additional insight is learned by zooming into specific dates and comparing the *mktcycle* plot with line plots of the market *close* price.